-- 2) Rate: Mileage will be reimbursed at the board approved rate corresponding to the date in which the mileage was incurred.
-The board's approved rate must be within 10 cents of the federally approved rate.
-If a change of the federal rate creates a difference of more than 10 cents, then the Board of Directors must amend the agency approved rate within 60 days of the federal amendment. - 3) Mileage to/from Home: Mileage between home and the traveler's designated office may not be claimed for reimbursement.
+- 2) Rate: Mileage will be reimbursed at the federally approved (IRS) mileage rate corresponding to the date in which the mileage was incurred. - 3) Mileage to/from Home: Mileage between home and the traveler's designated office may not be claimed for reimbursement.
 Mileage between home and an alternate scheduled location may be claimed for reimbursement.
 Only miles over the traveler's normal /work commute will be reimbursed when traveling to a scheduled location during the normal work week.
 A traveler's commute will be calculated based on the distance from their address on file to their designated office.
 For travel to a scheduled location, the distance of a regular commute will be subtracted from both trips to and from said location.
 If the traveler is scheduled to travel outside of their normal work hours (i.e. weekend, and holiday travel) then mileage will be reimbursed from home to scheduled location without commute being subtracted. - 4) Designated Office: Designated Office is the location of the traveler's permanent work assignment.
 Designated offices are specified on the traveler's job description and can be referenced in a mileage dispute.
-Temporary reassignment due to initial training, management development opportunities, or other reasons that provide substantial growth or job security to the employee will not qualify for mileage reimbursement. - 5) Scheduled Location: The traveler's scheduled location is the location in which an employee must travel to complete an essential job duty either by supervisor request, supervisor approval, or job related demand.
+Temporary reassignment due to initial training, management development opportunities, or other reasons that provide substantial growth or job security to the employee will not qualify for mileage reimbursement.

-6) Responsibility: It is the responsibility of the person who seeks reimbursement for mileage to ascertain that such a claim is in accordance with guidelines stated herein.
+- 5) Scheduled Location: The traveler's scheduled location is the location in which an employee must travel to complete an essential job duty either by supervisor request, supervisor approval, or job related demand. - 6) Responsibility: It is the responsibility of the person who seeks reimbursement for mileage to ascertain that such a claim is in accordance with guidelines stated herein.